 Mr. Robert Richardson has been teaching for three years.
 He teaches Social Science and P.E.
 He studied at California State University, Chico, then finished his credential at Simpson University.
 He and his wife have three sons.
 He enjoys hiking, biking, camping with his family and playing sports.

 Mr. Robert Taylor was born in Omaha, Nebraska and moved to Red Bluff, California with his family when he was 15 years old.
-He graduated from Red Bluff High School in 2004, and then went on to get a Bachelor of Arts summa cum laude in Mathematics-Economics from UC Santa Barbara and a Juris Doctor cum laude from Creighton University.
-Mr. Taylor is a licensed attorney and has been practicing law here in the North State for over five years.
-In addition to practicing law, Mr. Taylor has spent time teaching economics and business courses at UC Davis and CSU Chico.
-We are delighted to have him teaching here at Mercy this year.
-Mr. Taylor will be handling our AP Calculus, Precalculus, and AP Government/Economics courses.
+He graduated from Red Bluff High School in 2004, and then went on to get a Bachelor of Arts summa cum laude in Mathematics-Economics from UC Santa Barbara, and a Juris Doctor cum laude from Creighton University.
+Mr. Taylor is a licensed attorney and has been practicing law here in the North State for over six years.
+In addition to practicing law, Mr. Taylor has taught economics and business courses at UC Davis and CSU Chico.
+He is now teaching here at Mercy full-time!
+He teaches Introduction to Civil Law, Economics, Government, AP Government, AP US History, Precalculus, and AP Calculus.

 Domingo AguilarTransportation Director